Status: Finished Airing

 This is a very subjective part of the review, so let's put it this way: if you Like Gore, you will enjoy this.
 If you like a little bit of moeness and Gore combined you'll enjoy this even more.

-That is of course if you don't care about the quality of the storyline or the characters.
+That is of course if you can overlook the quality of the storyline and the characters.
 Personally?
 I didn't enjoy it much.
-There are some nice battles that were fun in a way, but also felt empty because you don't care about
+The whole thing just felt unnecessarily mean spirited and unpleasant.
+Don't get me wrong, there are some nice battles that were fun to look at, but they also felt empty because there isn't much context behind it, and you don't care about the characters involved.
+In fact, you might end up rooting for the monsters at some point.

 Most of the show is inscrutable plot exposition, but when it comes time for bitches to die, you get your money's worth, no doubt.